shadowmoose/RedditDownloader/README.md

 See [Here](Argument_Guide.md) for more information on (optional) parameters.

+If you're checking this out with Git, I strongly suggest you pull from the *latest-release* branch, to assure stability.

 # Issues?
 This program uses multiple Handlers, included in the *handlers* directory, to process the various links it finds.
 Many are extremely generic to allow for the widest possible site coverage.